NicKarlovich/oneDNDConversion/doc.md

 * BA to disengage, which also ends grappled and restrained conditions on you
 * Increases base movement speed by 30

+### Epic Boon of Spell Recall
+* used to: 1/long rest, cast any spell you know or have prepared without expending a spell slot
+* Now allows you to increase one of INT/WIS/CHA by 1 up to max of 30
+* Whenever you use a 1st-4th level spell slot, roll a d4, if the roll equals the slots level, the slot isn't expended

-### Epic Boon of Night Spirit
+### Epic Boon of Truesight
-* Used to be: While completely in an area of dim light or darkness, you can become invisible as an action.
-You remain invisible until you take an action or a reaction.
+* Used to only grant truesight with range of 60 feet
-* Now allows you to increase one of DEX/INT/WIS/CHA by 1 up to max of 30
+* Now also allows you to increase one of INT/WIS/CHA by 1 up to max of 30
-* While entirely in dim light or darkness, can give yourself invisible condition as magic action.
-Condition ends when you take an action, BA, or Reaction
-* While entirely in dim light, or darkness, you have resistance to all damage except force, psychic, and radiant

 ## New Rules